wessenstam/gts21/index.rst

    - **Hybrid Cloud IaaS**

       Take self-service to the next level with Nutanix ServiceNow integrations.
-Expand, migrate, secure, and automate your operations.
+Configure self-service VM provisioning across your multi-cloud environment with ServiceNow and Calm.
+Secure, protect, and migrate workloads with Flow and Leap.
+Automatically remediate performance issues with ServiceNow and Prism X-Play.

    - **Hybrid Cloud Database Management**